Record Searches and Data

 A consultant/archaeologist can be hired to conduct a record search at the Center.
 A list of consultants/archaeologists is available on the South Dakota State Historical Society website.

-A record search also be conducted by ARC staff.
+A record search can also be conducted by ARC staff.
 This is a fee-based system.
-Rates are currently set at $75 for the first hour or any part thereof, and $60 for each additional hour or any part thereof.
+For individuals with an institutional or individual ARMS account, $75, minimum, for the first hour or any part thereof; $60 for each additional hour or any part thereof.
+Record searches for institutions or individuals without an ARMS account, $100, minimum, for the first hour or any part thereof; $75 for each additional hour or any part thereof.
 Additional information on our fee structure is available on the Resources page.

 In order to carry out a record search as quickly and as efficiently as possible, we need the following:

 Name and title of the individual requesting the record search, along with the name of the company they are affiliated with, if applicable

 Billing address, email, and phone number of the individual/company requesting the record search

 The name of the project for which the record search is being conducted and a description of the proposed project, including expected ground disturbance and/or visual impact.
 For example, fiber optic or water line placement; cell tower location, road widening, etc.